 Known queue position: gives traders more confidence in posting increased order size which creates greater market depth for all market participants.
 Queue position also provides insight for participants executing a trade that requires resting orders in multiple instruments to manage execution risk.

 Flexible Customer Adoption/Migration Approach: The changes necessary to support MBO are optional and MBO was specifically designed by CME Group to be backwards compatible with the existing Market by Price (MBP) feed, providing customers complete flexibility to decide when and if they want to consume the new MBO data.

 CME Direct Support: New Queue Position Tracking on CME Direct gives customers the ability to view their exact queue positions for all markets, directly on their trade blotter.
 ISVs who adopt MBO, will also be able to offer this functionality to their clients.

 Historic Data Available: MBO historical data is available from launch date for each channel.
 (Ex.
 Treasury data available from May 2017 onwards)

 All CME Globex Products: MBO is supported for all CME Globex options and futures products.

 Increased Bandwidth Utilization and Data Processing

 MBO details add additional messaging that requires more network bandwidth and increased processing power on the data parser to take in and properly display the additional details.
-CME Group manages the one gigabit network connections (non-CoLo) to ensure bursting data will not exceed carrier rates which could result in dropped packets.
 Customers are encouraged to manage data subscriptions to minimize their own network bandwidth impact and data processing impacts.